I refactor your old code for free!

 I also wrote about 100 visual components (VCL) and quite a bunch of libraries.
 One of them, the general-purpose Light Saber library, consists of about 300 files and it is distributed with Delphi (via GetIt).
 The latest addition is an image recognition library, the only one of this kind for Delphi.

-In the last years I released four Delphi books, but I won’t stop to three.
+In the last years I released four Delphi books, but I won’t stop to this number!
+Two more are under production.

 In the free time I build electronic projects with my son, read science fiction, science news and listen to my music and do (looong) bicycle rides.